 However, homework should not be generic!
 Homework should be meaningful!

-But in order for homework to be meaningful I believe it must fulfill certain criteria.
+But in order for homework (out-of-class learning) to be meaningful I believe it must fulfill certain criteria.
 Check out the following list and let me know what you think in the comments section.

 Josh’s 7 Tips for Setting More Meaningful Homework Tasks.